The Ultimate Pregnancy Appointment Guide: What to Expect Week by Week at Your Prenatal Visits

 - A physical, which will likely include a breast and pelvic exam.

 - A urine sample is collected to check for certain infections and conditions that can occur during pregnancy.
-Urine tests may be taken at your following prenatal visits as well.
-Urine drug screening tests are also recommended for women, or their partners, with a history of substance use — including smoking.
+Urine tests may be done at your future prenatal visits as well.
+Urine drug screening tests may be recommended for women or their partners.

-- Routine testing that includes blood draws to check your blood type and complete blood count (CBC) and look for specific diseases including hepatitis, HIV, syphilis and checking for immunity against rubella.
+- Routine testing that includes blood draws to check your blood type and complete blood count (CBC) and look for specific diseases such as hepatitis, HIV, syphilis.
+Your team will also check for immunity against rubella.
 Other testing that may occur includes genetic screening and testing for diabetes.

-It’s also important to take good care of your teeth and gums during pregnancy.
+- It's important to take good care of your teeth and gums during pregnancy, too.
 Changing hormone levels make your gums more sensitive to disease, which increases your risk for a low-birth weight or premature baby.
-Consider making an appointment to see your dentist during your first trimester.
+Consider making an appointment with your dentist during your first trimester.

 Prenatal Appointment: Second Trimester (13 – 26 Weeks)